 Todd is founder and executive director of the Veterans Breakfast Club, a 501(c)(3) non-profit dedicated to sharing veterans’ stories with the public.
 Over 1,500 people have participated in the Veterans Breakfast Club’s programs and activities over the past two years.Todd is the author of BILL MAULDIN: A LIFE UP FRONT (W.W.
 Norton), which won the 2009 Anne M. Sperber Prize for the best biography of a major media figure and was a 2009 Eisner Award nominee.
 Todd is general editor of Fantagraphics Books’ complete Mauldin series, which so far includes the acclaimed WILLIE & JOE: THE WWII YEARS (2008) and WILLIE & JOE: BACK HOME (2011).
 Todd’s previous books include CITIZEN HOBO: HOW A CENTURY OF HOMELESSNESS SHAPED AMERICA (University of Chicago Press, 2003), which won a National Endowment for the Humanities Fellowship, and THE ROAD BY JACK LONDON (Rutgers University Press, 2006).
 He has a Ph.D. in American History from Yale University and teaches at Waynesburg University where in 2008 he won the Lucas-Hathaway Award for Teaching Excellence.
 He lives in Pittsburgh with his wife and two daughters.

 Charles has a passion for local history.
 He started the Mount Lebanon Oral History Project in January of 2017.
 This project will preserve Mt.
 Lebanon’s history through recollections of long time and influential residents.
 Charles graduated from Appalachian State University in 2012, with a double major in Community/Regional Planning and Geography.
-Currently, he is the Planning and Zoning Coordinator for the Township of Upper St. Clair.
+Currently, he works for the Allegheny Land Trust.